World Web Technology

 • Create a theme folder under directory /wp-content/themes/your own theme

-• Create the template files (index, header, footer, sidebar, single and page)
+• Create the template files (index, header, footer, sidebar, single, and page)

 • Create function files